Is Geometry Enough for Matching in Visual Localization?: Experimental Evaluation

 \subsection{Datasets}

-\newtext{ We use \textbf{MegaDepth}~\cite{Li2018CVPR} for training and ablation given its large scale.
+\newtext{ We use MegaDepth~\cite{Li2018CVPR} for training and ablations, given its large scale.
 It consists of images captured in-the-wild from 196 outdoor landmarks.
 We adopt the original test set proposed in~\cite{Li2018CVPR}, and split the remaining sequences into training and validation sets.
-After verifying our best models on Megadepth, we evaluate them on the popular Cambridge Landmarks~\cite{Kendall2015ICCV} (Cambridge) dataset which consists of 4 outdoor scenes with varying scales.
-It allows convenient comparison to other localization approaches.
-We use the 3D scene point cloud released by~\cite{Sarlin2021CVPR}.
-In addition, we evaluate on the indoor \textbf{7-Scenes}~\cite{Shotton2013CVPR} dataset to further assess the generalization capability of our method.
+After verifying our best models on Megadepth, we evaluate them on the popular Cambridge Landmarks~\cite{Kendall2015ICCV} (Cambridge) dataset which consists of 4 outdoor scenes of different scales.
+It allows for convenient comparison to other localization approaches.
+We use the reconstructions released by~\cite{Sarlin2021CVPR}.
+In addition, we evaluate on the indoor 7-Scenes~\cite{Shotton2013CVPR} dataset to further assess the generalization capability of our method.
 7-Scenes is composed of dense point clouds captured by an RGB-D sensor, and thus provides an alternative environment with different keypoint distributions, in both 2D images and 3D point clouds.
 We perform evaluation on the official test splits released by the Cambridge and 7-Scenes datasets.
 We provide detailed information about training data generation using MegaDepth in the supplementary. }